Chelsea Office Space for Rent

 Chelsea Office Space | Lease Data & Trends

-Chelsea is an ideal location for any business seeking to infuse their products and office spaces with creativity.
+Chelsea is an ideal location for any business seeking to be at the heart of New York’s creative and entrepreneurial core.
 The established arts scene along with SUNY’s Fashion Institute of Technology attract an innovative and educated crowd with an average age of 25-40.
 Businesses have their pick of smaller offices in co-working spaces to luxurious, sprawling floors in brick and beam buildings.

-Based on Q1 2018 leasing data, the average asking rent for Chelsea office space is nearly $78 per square foot, slightly below the Midtown South average of $82 per square foot.
-The 14 million square feet of Class A Chelsea office space rents for more than $90 square foot, while the average rent in Class B buildings is only $55 per square foot, among the lowest figures available in Manhattan.
+Based on 2018 commercial leasing data, the average asking rent for Chelsea office space is nearly $78 per square foot, slightly below the Midtown South average of $82 per square foot.
+The 14 million square feet of Class A Chelsea office space rents for more than $95 per square foot.
+Conversely, the average rent in the 10 million square feet of Class B office space for lease is slightly less than $55 per square foot, among the lowest figures available in Manhattan.
 Overall, Chelsea features more than 20 million square feet of office space inventory, with nearly 900,000 square feet under development.

 Demand for Chelsea office space is high, and vacancy rates are among the lowest in the city.
 Given the steady job growth in New York, leasing activity and competition between landlords should continue to remain high.
 Reasonably priced and efficient offices will continue to attract the majority of demand, putting pressure on landlords to upgrade their properties, or offer competitive concessions packages.